PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Conclusion

 We presented a new state-of-the-art approach for view-angle robust 3D head reconstruction from a single image.
-Our method introduces a novel and surprisingly effective loss formulation that relies on perceptual training signals from foundational models.
-This challenges the prevailing assumption that conventional reconstruction losses (e.g., pixel-wise L1) or perceptual metrics (e.g., LPIPS) are necessary for high-quality 3D supervision.
-Instead, we demonstrate that generalized, task-agnostic features from powerful foundation models enable consistent and realistic 3D geometry and appearance.
+We introduce a novel and surprisingly effective loss formulation that relies on the perceptual understanding of foundational models and demonstrate that it can be used to train for high 3D consistency and detail.
+This challenges the prevailing assumption that conventional image losses (e.g., L1, LPIPS \cite{LPIPS}, SSIM \cite{SSIM}) are necessary for supervision.

-In addition to strong reconstruction performance, our model enables a disentangled editing interface where geometry is guided by segmentation maps and style by text or reference images, opening new possibilities for intuitive and semantically grounded 3D face editing.
+In addition, our editing model enables a disentangled editing interface where geometry is guided by segmentation maps and style by text or reference images, opening new possibilities for intuitive 3D face editing.